eduardz1/Master-Thesis/chapters/sota.typ

 #figure(
   placement: top,
   image("../resources/imgs/global-earth_simu.png"),
-  caption: [Propagation of elastic waves in the Earth in three-dimensions, using the PREM Earth models for P- and S-wave speeds, density, and quality factors.
+  caption: [Propagation of elastic waves in the Earth in three-dimensions, using the @PREM Earth models for P- and S-wave speeds, density, and quality factors.
 The system is comprised of 30 millions of unknowns and used 2.7TB for the matrix factorization.
-The total computational time was 18 minutes on 1260 cores (90 MPI processes and 14 threads for each MPI process).
+The total computational time was 18 minutes on 1260 cores (90 @MPI processes and 14 threads for each process).
 Courtesy of Florian Faucher.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },